Mathematics 3

 Systems of Equations: Equations in three variables (x, y and z).
 You will need to write equations from words, solve them, describe them graphically and explore what happens in different situations.

 Linear Programming: Using two variables to write and graph inequations to find a maximum profit or minimum cost.
 Exploring what will happen when the conditions change.
-DESMIS (a graphing tool) will be used for this standard.
+DESMOS (a graphing tool) will be used for this standard.

 Probability Concepts: Developing an understanding of probability and risk at Level 3 of this standard.
 Probability trees, Venn Diagrams, Two way Tables and whether events are independent or not are some of the topics covered.